fabiofumarola/play-pac4j-playground/app/paradox/basic_auth.md

 @@@

 This is what we need to setup basic authentication.
-Now we can start the application with `sbt run` and then do the following curl to login with basic auth using admin/admin as credentials.
+Now we can start the application with `sbt run` and then do the following curl to login with basic auth using admin/admin (encoded) as credentials.

 ```bash